TakLee96/segment-anything/README.md

 2. Add Sam model to this repo root folder

 ## file structure
-To evalua all the method, at least you download evaluation data set and sam model
+To evalua all the method, make sure evaluation data and sam model in this structure:
 ```md
 segment-anything
 ├── sam_vit_h_4b8939.pth